hatfieldlibrary/dspace-php-client/README.md

 # Pagination

-List endpoints return and accept pagination parameters.
+List endpoints accept pagination parameters.

-This is a sample pagination element in a response.
-Both next and previous results available.
+This is a sample pagination element from a response.
+Both next and previous results are available.

 ```json{
   "pagination": {